-Traditionally reserved for events & evening affairs scheduled past 7pm, the term ‘black tie’ has become synonymous with most formalwear occasions in today’s society.
-We’re here to help you navigate through all the rules and regulations by better illustrating what makes, or breaks, black tie dress code in addition to when (and where) it’s ok to break, or at least bend, those formalwear fundamentals.
+Traditionally reserved for events and evening affairs scheduled past 7pm, the term ‘black tie’ has become synonymous with most formalwear occasions in today’s society.
+We’re here to help you navigate through all the rules and regulations by better illustrating what makes, or breaks, black tie dress code in addition to when (and where) it's ok to break, or at least bend, those formalwear fundamentals

 What began by order of the Prince of Wales as a less formal alternative to the traditional cutaway tailcoat, the dinner suit (or tuxedo as it was so aptly named by an American resident of Tuxedo Park, New York) became part of mainstream formalwear culture following World War I.

 The original tuxedo coat differs very little from those most often worn today.
 Traditionally, the coat would be ventless with besom (jetted) style pockets; while modern, updated styling allows for lower flap pockets and a double vented back for better range of movement.
 The classic styling details of a one-button front, peak or shawl collar lapel with black satin or grosgrain facing in a black wool or mohair blend fabric is still the most prevalent choice.
 Trousers should be plain front with a matching facing/braiding along the pant outseam and, if preferred, also at the waistband; a tuxedo trouser is never cuffed nor has belt loops.
 We recommend a peak lapel tuxedo with a grosgrain finish facing, similar to the style we stock from Hickey Freeman, as it’s both the most classic and elegant approach while also remaining the most proportioned on the majority of body types.